Sell American Gold Buffalo in Las Vegas | American Gold Buffalo Buyer

 The American Gold Buffalo (or gold buffalo) is a 24K gold bullion coin first minted by the United States Government for public consumption in 2006 using pure (.9999 ) 24-karat gold.
 It has a legal tender face value of $50.
+Some numismatists prefer to it the Gold Buffalo.
+Its popularity, along with gold’s consistently increasing cost, makes the Gold Buffalo considerably desirable over the years.

 - The Secretary of Treasury shall mint and issue $50 gold bullion and proof coins.

-- The designs by James Earle Fraser shall be used on both the front side and backside of the coin.
+- The designs by James Earle Fraser shall be on both the front side and backside of the coin.

 - Classify coins as legal tender.